badjeff/zmk-analog-input-driver/README.md

 This driver groups ADC io channels into single input event for input subsystem.
 It provides config for thumbstick input with mid-point alignment, min-mav limitation, deadzone, sampling rate, reporting rate, multiplier, divisor, invertor, etc.

+> [!CAUTION]
+> This poll mode driver has relativley high power consumption, its not recommended for wireless builds.

 ## Installation

 Only GitHub actions builds are covered here.
 Local builds are different for each user, therefore it's not possible to cover all cases.